MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 <p align="center">
 <img src="Illustrations/application_interface.jpg" width="300" />

+The application folders .apk and .api are  available in the [Application](https://github.com/MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/tree/main/Application) folder.

 # 6. Test bed
 The six sensors were tested under compressive and tensile deflection on cylindrical objects with a constant diameter.
 The test bed consisted of seven cylindral objects with each a diameter ranging from 7 cm to 1,15 cm.
 The contact surface was covered in paper to minimize interactions between the object and the graphite layer on the sensor under compressive deflection.